 Enjoy with your favorite toppings: butter, syrup, fruit, and more.

-If this has been your thought, you’ll love this recipe for a short stack of pancakes.
+If this has been your thought, you’ll love this easy pancake recipe.

 I’ve certainly craved pancakes yet the thought of making a huge batch that would give me plenty of leftovers just wasn’t enough to motivate me to make them.
-That’s why I created this wonderful recipe showing how easy it is to make pancakes for one person.
+That’s why I created this wonderful recipe which will show you how quick and easy it is to make pancakes for one person.

 This easy pancake recipe will give you 3 delightfully fluffy pancakes.